 - Adjust the pieces as necessary, making sure the continuous waste arm has a slight downward pitch toward the tee fitting.

 - Secure the slip nuts with channel-type pliers.
-These do not need to be over-tight; the plastic threads can be damaged if you use too much force.
+These do not need to be overly tight; the plastic threads can be damaged if you use too much force.

 06 of 06

 Connect the Drain Trap

-The drain trap consists of a U-shaped trap bend and a J-shaped trap arm.
-The U-shaped piece will fit onto the bottom of the vertical tailpiece, while the trap arm extends into the sanitary tee fitting at the wall.
+The drain trap assembly includes the U-shaped trap bend and a J-shaped trap arm.
+The trap bend fits onto the bottom of the tailpiece tee fitting, while the trap arm extends into the sanitary tee at the wall.

-- Slide the trap bend up into the tee fitting on the sink drain, while sliding the trap arm into the sanitary tee fitting at the wall.
+- Push the trap bend up into the tee fitting on the tailpiece while sliding the trap arm into the sanitary tee at the wall.

 - Tighten all slip nuts with channel-type pliers.
 Again, don't overtighten.